Daily Car Hire Rates in South Africa

 Renting a car in South Africa is an ideal way to get around this vast country.
 Our vehicle pick up points are located in Cape Town, Pretoria and Bloemfontein, as well as many others including the biggest city in South Africa, Johannesburg.
 Whether you are travelling for business purposes or for pleasure, we can supply you with a vehicle to suit your budget and requirements.

-Rhino was voted the Best Car Hire Website in 2010 and we continually strive to deliver you the best prices on your car rentals.
+Rhino was voted the Best Car Hire Website in 2010 and shortlisted in 2013, 2016 and 2017, we continually strive to deliver you the best prices on your car rentals.
 We do this by comparing prices across all the main rental suppliers such as Dollar, Avis and Thrifty to get you the cheapest price possible.
 Our simple to use and secure booking engine takes only a few moments to provide you with a quote, so why not try a quote today and see how cheap our prices are.

 South Africa Car Hire - Did You Know?